-Treat light rail crossings as a railroad crossing except for the use of the hazard lights.
-Use the hazard lights only when necessary, as they are not recommended or required.
-Most light rail intersections are controlled by a traffic light.
+Treat light rail crossings as a railroad crossing except for the use of the hazard lights only when necessary as they are not recommended or required.

-- Instruct passengers to be quiet when stopping at a LRV crossing.
-Turn down the radio. - Stopping on the tracks is unsafe and against the law. - Always observe the "Stop Here on Red" sign and the white safety strip (stop line) location. - Traffic light controlled intersections govern both the motorist and the LRV.
-Treat these locations like any other traffic light controlled intersection.
-Look and listen in the appropriate directions for LRV, motorists, and pedestrians before crossing the tracks. - At un-controlled intersections, a school bus operator, when stopped shall open the driver's side window and the service door.
-Look and listen in both directions for LRV, motorists, and pedestrians.
-Close the service door before proceeding across the tracks. - Never cross the light rail tracks until the entire vehicle's length can safely clear the tracks. - Never back across the light rail tracks.
+- Instruct students to be quiet when stopping at an LRV crossing.
+Turn down the radio. - Flash the brake lights if required to stop. - Stopping on the tracks is unsafe and unlawful. - Always observe the 'Stop Here on Red' sign and the white safety stripe (stop line) location - Traffic light-controlled intersections govern both the motorist and the LRV.
+Treat these locations like any other traffic light-controlled intersection.
+Look and listen in the appropriate directions for LRVs, motorists and pedestrians before crossing the tracks. - At stop sign controlled intersections, the Department of Education recommends that a school bus operator, when stopped, open the driver's side window and service door.
+Look and listen in both directions for LRVs, motorists and pedestrian Close the service door before crossing the tracks. - Never cross the light rail tracks until the entire vehicle's length can safely clear the tracks. - Never back across the light rail tracks.

 School transportation operators should not park their vehicles near a light rail track or crossing.
-When parking near light rail make sure you have a safe loading and unloading area, you won't get hit by the train, and you are not blocking the view of the tracks.
+When parking near light rail make sure you have a safe loading and unloading area, you will not get hit by the train, and you are not blocking the view of the tracks.